 As an EU national you generally have the right to work for an employer or as a self-employed person in any EU country without a work permit.
 (Some restrictions are in place for Croatian citizens in some countries, and for some EU citizens in Croatia).
-This guide gives an overview on what you need to know before you embark on your career abroad.
+This guide gives an overview of what you need to know before you embark on your career abroad.

-To check whether you need to have your qualifications recognised, you can use the regulated professions database.
+To check whether you need to have your qualifications recognized, you can use the regulated professions database.
 Beware that you will need to know the name of the job in the local language.
 If you cannot find your profession in the database, contact the national contact point in the country where you wish to work.
 They can also advise you on what you need to submit to the authorities.

 Every EU country is free to design its social security system independently, meaning that rules on things like unemployment and other benefits vary.
 However, EU rules determine under which country’s system you should be insured when two or more countries are involved – for instance, if you live in one EU country but work in another.
-Before leaving, it is therefore a good idea to find out which system applies to you.
+Before leaving, it is, therefore, a good idea to find out which system applies to you.

 Is your family joining you?
 All EU countries offer some family benefits but amounts and conditions differ widely.
-In some countries you will receive regular payments, while in others your family situation may give rise to tax benefits rather than payments.
+In some countries, you will receive regular payments, while in others your family situation may give rise to tax benefits rather than payments.

 The country responsible for your family benefits, child benefits, maternity/paternity leave etc…depends on a number of things including your economic status, place of residence, and duration of your stay.
 Your nationality is not a factor.

 EU citizens can get healthcare under the same conditions as other local residents when abroad.
 Which country pays for your medical treatment will depend on your specific situation.
 If you take prescription medicines, remember that these may not be available or could have a different name in another country.
 Learn more about expat healthcare.

 Intrigued by these opportunities?
 If you want to take the next step and are interested in finding a job abroad check the EURES portal which lists vacancies throughout Europe.